cmorten/cypress-web-vitals/README.md

 });
 ```

 _Note: this example is making use of the [Cypress Testing Library](https://testing-library.com/docs/cypress-testing-library/intro) for interacting with the page.
-This is not required for use of this package nor included in the package._
+This is not required for use of this package nor is it included in the package._

 ## Examples